towardstudio/bluegg-validation/README.md

 By default your form fields will be marked invalid as soon as you remove focus.
 It will also re-validate on keyup, if the field has been marked invalid.
 This makes your form look a bit slicker as as soon as the user makes it invalid or correct the UI will update automatically.
-If you want to remove this, just pass in `false` for this option
+If you want to remove this, pass in `false` for this option

 ### Examples